+Gay marriage row hits frontrunner to succeed Nicola Sturgeon

-SNP row erupts as Kate Forbes says she would have voted against gay marriage
+Forbes says she would have voted against gay marriage because of religious beliefs – but opponents say she’s destroyed hopes of SNP leadership

-Frontrunner said to have ‘f*****’ her campaign to suceed Nicola Sturgeon with controversial stance

-SNP leadership candidate Kate Forbes has sparked a major row in the contest to replace Nicola Sturgeon after saying she would have voted against gay marriage in Scotland.
+The favourite to succeed Nicola Sturgeon as SNP leader has been engulfed by controversy after saying she would have voted against gay marriage.

+Kate Forbes, a devout Christian, said she would have opposed it as “a matter of conscience” if she had been an MSP when it became law in Scotland in 2014.

+But the comments by Scottish finance minister Ms Forbes looked to have destroyed her leadership campaign before it had got off the ground.

+Insisting her campaign could survive the backlash, Ms Forbes appeared to confirm on BBC Radio 4’s Today that if another vote on same sex marriage was held today she would vote against it as a “matter of conscience”.

+Ms Forbes told the programme that if people of faith were “barred” from high office “then we’re moving into very dangerous days in Scotland, considering some of the positions I’ve outlined are common across all major faiths – including Islam, Christianity and Judaism”.

-The finance secretary – a Christian who is one of the two frontrunners to lead the party – said she would not have backed the legislation a decade ago, but would have “respected and defended the democratic choice that was made”.
+The finance secretary – one of the two leadership frontrunners to succed Ms Sturgeon – said she would not have backed historic legislation passed in 2014, but would have “respected and defended the democratic choice that was made”.

-Equal marriage was made legal in Scotland in 2014 with an overwhelming majority of 105 votes to 18, while Ms Forbes was not elected to Holyrood until the 2016 election.

-Ms Forbes told The Scotsman andChannel 4 News she would not have supported equal marriage as a “matter of conscience” if she had been a member of parliament at the time.

-“I think for me, Angela Merkel is the example I would follow, I would have voted, as a matter of conscience, along the lines of mainstream teaching in most major religions that marriage is between a man and a woman,” she said.
+“I think for me, Angela Merkel is the example I would follow, I would have voted, as a matter of conscience, along the lines of mainstream teaching in most major religions that marriage is between a man and a woman,” she told The Scotsman.

-“But I would have respected and defended the democratic choice that was made.
-It is a legal right now and I am a servant of democracy, I am not a dictator.”
+Forbes backer Gillian Martin, Aberdeenshire East MSP, said she could no longer support her campaign.
+“I have red lines.
+And this is one.”
+Also withdrawing support, SNP children’s minister Clare Haughey added: “I am unequivocal on this issue.”

 Leadership rival Humza Yousaf, the Scottish health secretary, distanced himself from Ms Forbes’ position – saying he backed same-sex marriage and would “always fight for the equal rights of others”.

 He also said he would not legislate on the basis of his faith.
-Speaking on LBC, Mr Yousaf said: “I’m a supporter of equal marriage.
-Let me get to the crux of the issue that you’re asking me.
+Speaking on LBC, Mr Yousaf said: “I’m a supporter of equal marriage ...
 I’m a Muslim.
 I’m somebody who’s proud of my faith.

-“But what I don’t do is, I don’t use my faith as a basis of legislation.
-What I do as a representative, as a leader, as a member of the Scottish parliament is my job is to bring forward policy and pursue it in the best interest of the country.”
+But what I don’t do is, I don’t use my faith as a basis of legislation.”

-Criticising her comments, SNP MP Hannah Bardell said Ms Forbes “could have perhaps reflected that even though she couldn’t have voted in favour of equal marriage she might understand how hurtful and disappointing that might be to many of us and that she recognizes that”.

 A senior member of Ms Forbes campaign told The Scotsman she had already “f*****” her leadership bid after saying she would have voted against gay marriage.